We are currently accepting applications for the 2023-2024 Fulbright Visiting Scholar Program.

 Candidates should be self-directed, highly motivated, and demonstrate excellence through their academic and professional record, as well as qualifying educational and professional experiences.
 The review boards expect to see recognized professional standing and substantial professional accomplishment, including for professionals in non-academic fields.
 Significant accomplishments may include teaching and research awards, professional honors, memberships and activities in professional associations, compositions and exhibitions, and publications.
 Moreover, candidates should demonstrate the cross-cultural sensitivity, responsibility, and flexibility needed to adjust successfully to life in United States.
 Grantees serve as cultural ambassadors and should be prepared to speak about their country, culture, and program activities to academic, professional, or community groups.

 Candidates should submit a well-written, concise, and compelling application that illustrates qualifications, leadership and impact potential, and preparedness for research or teaching in the United States.
-Before you begin writing your proposal, please review CIES’s guidelines on sample project statements and review criteria as well as the application instructions and guidelines available for download at “Step 1: Instructions” in Embark.
+Before you begin writing your proposal, please review CIES’s guidelines on sample project statements and review criteria.
 Research proposals should include a clearly-formulated research question, describe the objectives, methodology, and the nature of research (quantitative or qualitative), significance, evaluation and dissemination plans, justification for residence in the United States for the proposed project, duration, English proficiency description, and other relevant aspects.
 Teaching proposals should include teaching experience, a description of the courses proposed to teach, English proficiency description, and project expected outcomes.
 Proposed projects will be evaluated for contribution to the advancement of knowledge in the candidate’s field, potential for building bridges between BiH and the United States, project feasibility, benefit to the host institution, and contribution to BiH’s advancement.

 Grants are open, merit-based, awarded competitively, and are subject to availability of funds.
 Award benefits generally include: